AwesomeTechnologies/Vegetation-Studio-Speedtree/Readme.md

 # Vegetation-Studio-Speedtree
 This includes modified versions of the Unity Speedtree files.
 The shader supports Vegetation Studios implementation of instanced indirect rendering.

+This version is for Unity 2017.3+.
+Look at the other branches for other versions.
+Select the version closest (bellow) your current Unity version.

 <b>SETTING UP SPEEDTREE GRASS WITH THIS SHADER</b>

 Vegetation Studio can use instanced indirect rendering on vegetation.
 This allows the vegetation instanced to be rendered direct from a compute buffer on the GPU allowing for larger batches than the 1023 max of normal rendering.
 In addition to this there is a final compute shader pass before rendering that does GPU fristum culling and LOD selection.